5 - Introduction to the transition plan

 A: Hierarchical involvement:

-A2: A member of management is in charge of the approach.
-A coordinator is appointed internally: he or she leads the approach, and is then responsible for the construction, implementation and monitoring of the transition plan.
-The main operational functions concerned by the transition plan also participate in its construction.
+A2: A member of the management is in charge of the approach.
+A coordinator is appointed internally: they shall lead the approach and be responsible for the construction, implementation and monitoring of the transition plan.
+The main operational functions concerned by the transition plan also participate in its development.

 Transition plan: